 When people talk about front-end technology stacks, you must have heard terms like HTML 5 and CSS 3.
 So, what are those?
 HTML (HyperText Markup Language) and CSS (Cascading Style Sheets) make the objects on the screen look the way they appear.

 HTML helps the browser in displaying the content of the webpage as it is designed, and CSS styles the content of the page.
-And, the mediator managing these two is called a Bootstrap framework.
+Today’s projects generally use CSS frameworks such as Tailwind CSS or Bootstrap to speed up styling and maintain design consistency.

 Server-Side Programming